 I collaborated with two other designers to build a design system for Messenger in VR by leveraging the existing design systems and creating new components to meet VR-specific needs.
 I created mini flows and interactive prototypes with these new components to show how they would piece together in the bigger picture.
 The components I designed were used by other designers on the team working on more complicated flows and helped them present their designs more efficiently.
 To learn more about Messenger in VR and other social experiences in Oculus check out this blog post!

-I knew that design processes were messy but designing around an unexplored space like VR added another layer of unknown variables.
 Throughout my internship I was constantly faced with ambiguity and was expected to rescope my project based on my team's needs.
-Even towards the end of my internship my team had a week full of intense design sprints to refocus and align the project with leadership's feedback.
+Even towards the end of my internship my team had a week of an intense design sprint to refocus and align the project with leadership's feedback.
 Because there were so many moving parts, I had to adapt to changes quickly, learn to be comfortable with not knowing, and to keep an open mind while setting realistic expectations and priorities to push my project forward.

 One of the most valuable lessons I learned this summer was that getting diverse perspectives on my designs is crucial to revealing blindspots and unlocking possibilities.
 I participated in weekly design team crits, smaller group feedback sessions and 1-1's with cross functional partners to receive and give feedback.
 As much as I valued getting feedback, everyone on the team was eager to hear my opinions and I tried to provide thoughtful feedback and think about what direction I can push the team towards.